-- the allowable annual life insurance premium is restricted to 7 % of the insured amount - the total deduction for medical funds and medical insurance must not exceed the 1.50% of salary income - the maximum deduction for pension and provident fund is 10% on remuneration In the event of cancellation of a Life Insurance contract within 6 years from the date it was entered into, part of the life insurance premiums already given as an allowance will be taxable as follows:

-- cancellation within 3 years 30%

-- cancellation between 4 to 6 years 20%

-Expenditure incurred by a person for the acquisition of shares in an innovative business (as from 1 January 2017 this provision is abolished and replaced by the following provisions)
+Social Insurance, provident fund, medical fund, National health system fund, pension fund contributions and life insurance premiums - the allowable annual life insurance premium is restricted to 7 % of the insured amount - the total deduction for medical funds and medical insurance must not exceed the 1.50% of salary income - the maximum deduction for pension and provident fund is 10% on remuneration In the event of cancellation of a Life Insurance contract within 6 years from the date it was entered into, part of the life insurance premiums already given as an allowance will be taxable as follows: - cancellation between 4 to 6 years 20% Up to 1/5 of the chargeable income (up to 1/6 of the chargeable income in tax year 2018) Expenditure directly or indirectly incurred by a physical person each tax year as from 1 January 2017 in approved small and medium sized innovative enterprises Up to 50% of the taxable income as calculated prior to this deduction (subject to a maximum of \in 150.000 per year).
+The unused deduction can be carried forward and claimed in the following 5 years, subject to the limits of 50% of taxable income and the maximum of \in 150.000 per year.
+Eligible Infrastructure and technological Equipment Expenditure in the audiovisual industry (20%) of the eligible expenditure for small enterprises and ten percent (10%) for medium sized enterprises.